Pregnancy Pillows: How to Choose and Use a Pregnancy Pillow

 If you're a stomach sleeper, this should be your choice.
 It allows you to hug it, supporting your back and belly.
 Particularly suitable to moms in third trimester as this pregnancy pillow offers maximum comfort and support to the large belly allowing you to have a restful sleep.

-2. Pregnancy Pillow C Shaped
+2. Pregnancy Pillow C-Shaped

-It doesn't matter your body size; you'll always find one that will meet your needs.
-However, the pillow it too big and bulky for pregnant moms to move around with.
+Unfortunately, the pillow it too big and bulky for pregnant moms to move around with.